Incandescent light bulb: Tungsten filament

 On 13 December 1904, Hungarian Sándor Just and Croatian Franjo Hanaman were granted a Hungarian patent (No. 34541) for a tungsten filament lamp that lasted longer and gave brighter light than the carbon filament.
 Tungsten filament lamps were first marketed by the Hungarian company Tungsram in 1904.
 This type is often called Tungsram-bulbs in many European countries.
 Filling a bulb with an inert gas such as argon or nitrogen slows down the evaporation of the tungsten filament compared to operating it in a vacuum.
 This allows for greater temperatures and therefore greater efficacy with less reduction in filament life.

 In 1906, William D. Coolidge developed a method of making "ductile tungsten" from sintered tungsten which could be made into filaments while working for General Electric Company.
 By 1911 General Electric had begun selling incandescent light bulbs with ductile tungsten wire.

-In 1913, Irving Langmuir found that filling a lamp with inert gas instead of a vacuum resulted in twice the luminous efficacy and reduced bulb blackening.
+In 1913, Irving Langmuir found that filling a lamp with inert gas (nitrogen at first, and later argon) instead of a vacuum resulted in twice the luminous efficacy and reduced bulb blackening.
+He patented his device on April 18, 1916.

 In 1917, Burnie Lee Benbow was granted a patent for the coiled coil filament, in which a coiled filament is then itself wrapped into a coil by use of a mandrel.
 In 1921, Junichi Miura created the first double-coil bulb using a coiled coil tungsten filament while working for Hakunetsusha (a predecessor of Toshiba).
 At the time, machinery to mass-produce coiled coil filaments did not exist.
 Hakunetsusha developed a method to mass-produce coiled coil filaments by 1936.

 Between 1924 and the outbreak of the Second World War, the Phoebus cartel attempted to fix prices and sales quotas for bulb manufacturers outside of North America.

 In 1925, Marvin Pipkin, an American chemist, patented a process for frosting the inside of lamp bulbs without weakening them.
 In 1947, he patented a process for coating the inside of lamps with silica.

 In 1930, Hungarian Imre Bródy filled lamps with krypton gas rather than argon, and designed a process to obtain krypton from air.
 Production of krypton filled lamps based on his invention started at Ajka in 1937, in a factory co-designed by Polányi and Hungarian-born physicist Egon Orowan.

 By 1964, improvements in efficiency and production of incandescent lamps had reduced the cost of providing a given quantity of light by a factor of thirty, compared with the cost at introduction of Edison's lighting system.

 Consumption of incandescent light bulbs grew rapidly in the US.
 In 1885, an estimated 300,000 general lighting service lamps were sold, all with carbon filaments.
 When tungsten filaments were introduced, about 50 million lamp sockets existed in the US.
 In 1914, 88.5 million lamps were used, (only 15% with carbon filaments), and by 1945, annual sales of lamps were 795 million (more than 5 lamps per person per year).